-Unit aim (s) This unit develops the assistant's role and skills in supporting the health care practitioner and can be evidenced in a range of environments.
-It requires an understanding of relevant legislation, policies, protocols, guidance and procedures.
-The learner assists the practitioner, but may not be directly involved with an individual.
-This unit should be applied in the context of the learner's own role and work setting.
-Assessment requirements specified by This unit must be assessed in line with Skills a sector or regulatory body (if appropriate) for Health Assessment Principles Details of the relationship of the unit and relevant national occupational standards This unit links to GEN8.
+Unit aim (s) This unit develops the learner in carrying out treatments and dressings for the care of individuals' lesions and wounds.
+A strong emphasis is placed on knowledge of general infection control and the specific application to the care of wounds/lesions.
+An insight into the process of wound healing is also required.
+Assessment requirements specified by a This unit must be assessed in line with sector or regulatory body (if appropriate) Skills for Health Assessment Principles.
+Details of the relationship of the unit and relevant National Occupational Standards This unit links to CHS12.